Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Conclusion

+In this work, we examined implicit assumptions made in concept-based interpretability methods along three axes: the choice of the probe datasets, the learnability of the used concepts, and the complexity of explanations.
+We found that the choice of the probe dataset profoundly influences the generated explanations, implying that these explanations can only be used for images from the probe dataset distribution.
+We also found that a significant fraction of the concepts used within explanations are harder for a model to learn than the target classes they aim to explain.
+Finally, we found that people struggle to identify concepts in images when given too many concepts, and that explanations with less than 32 concepts are preferred.
+We hope our proposed analyses and findings lead to more careful use and development of concept-based explanations.

-\smallsec{Acknowledgements} This material is based upon work partially supported by the National Science Foundation under Grant No. 1763642.
+\smallsec{Acknowledgements} We foremost thank our participants for taking the time to participate in our study.
+We also thank the authors of~\cite{bau2017netdissect,zhou2018ibd,koh2020conceptbottleneck,kim2022hive} for open-sourcing their code and/or models.
+Finally, we thank the anonymous reviewers and the Princeton Visual AI Lab members (especially Nicole Meister) who provided helpful feedback on our work.
+This material is based upon work partially supported by the National Science Foundation under Grants No. 1763642, 2145198 and 2112562.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-We also acknowledge support from the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award to OR, Princeton SEAS Project X Fund to RF and OR, and the Open Philanthropy grant to RF.
-We thank the authors of~\cite{bau2017netdissect,zhou2018ibd,koh2020conceptbottleneck,kim2021hive} for open-sourcing their code and/or models.
-We also thank the AMT workers who participated in our studies, as well as the Princeton Visual AI Lab members (especially Nicole Meister) who provided helpful feedback.
+We also acknowledge support from the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award to OR, Princeton SEAS Project X Fund to RF and OR, Open Philanthropy Grant to RF, and NSF Graduate Research Fellowship to SK. { }